ui/stamps-api-docs/source/expiration_journals.rst

 =================== =========== =======================
-token               Yes         Authentication string user                Yes         Email address / Member ID indicating customer expiration_date     No          Minimum expiration date to be displayed.
+token               Yes         Authentication string user                Yes         Email address / Member ID indicating customer minimum_expiration_date     No          Minimum expiration date to be displayed.
                                 Will display all user's expiration journals if not defined.
-                                Format: yyy-mm-dd
+                                Format: YYYY-MM-DD
 =================== =========== =======================